 So I was doing a little bit of research on how professional anglers use their fish finders, and I came across an article on BassDozer.com about structure.
 I’ll have to admit – I used to think structure meant anything non-living you saw on the bottom underwater, but apparently, I couldn’t have been further from the truth!

-I decided to do a little bit of research about structure – what it is exactly:
+I decided to do a little bit of research about structure.

 Suppose you are a fish.
 There are hundreds of thousands of other fish like you in the water – and it’s almost certain bigger fish(and humans smart enough to find you) will eat you, and you need to find smaller fish to eat.